1F47E/go-bitbox/README.md

 ```
 A command line tool written in Go for encrypting and decrypting text using a password.

-The output is base64 encoded.
 ```

-## Why use a password instead of a key?

-Bitbox uses the [scrypt](https://godoc.org/golang.org/x/crypto/scrypt) key derivation function to transform the user-provided password into a 32-byte key suitable for use with AES.

 ## How it works